rokmc756/Kafka-ZKcluster/README.md

-# What is Kafak-ZKCluster?
+# What is Kafka-ZKCluster?
-Kafka-ZKCluster is ansible playbook to deploy
+Kafka-ZKCluster is ansible playbook to deploy Apache Kafka that is a distributed event streaming platform using publish-subscribe topics.

-Greenplum Database conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
-It provide also many extensions to install such GPText, madlib, GPCC, postgis as well.
-The main purpose of this project is actually very simple.
-Because i have many jobs to install different kind of GPDB versions and reproduce issues & test features  as a support engineer.
-I just want to spend less time for it.

-If you are working with GPDB such as Developer, Administrator, Field Engineer or Data Scientist you could also use it very useful with saving time.
+# Kafka-ZKCluster Architecutre

-# Where is Kafak-ZKCluster from how is it changed?
+# Where is Kafka-ZKCluster from how is it changed?
-GPFarmer has been developing based on gpdb-ansible project - https://github.com/andreasscherbaum/gpdb-ansible.
+Kafka-ZKCluster has been developing based on gpdb-ansible project - https://github.com/andreasscherbaum/gpdb-ansible.
 Andreas!
 Thanks for sharing it.
 Since it only provide install GPDB on a single host GPFarmer support multiple hosts and many extensions to deploy them and support two binary type, rpm and bin..